AsPerUnusual/ShaderGraphTextureMixer/README.md

 ![Screenshot with demo content](ShaderGraphTextureMixerImage.jpg?raw=true)

 To save your results, set the Material as you want with the input images.
 Then in the Scene find the GameObject that has the Save Shader Texture Component on it.
-Change the Texture Length and Base Filename.
+Adjust the Texture Length and Base Filename to suit your needs.

 ![Screenshot with demo content](SaveShaderTextureScreenshot.png?raw=true)